 iPhone 5S review: software

-The iPhone 5S comes with iOS 7, and can be upgraded for free to all new versions of Apple's operating system.
-For a more in-depth look at the iPhone 5S's interface and features see our iOS 7 review
+The iPhone 5S now comes with iOS 8, and should be upgradeable to iOS 9 when it is released later on in 2015.
+For a more in-depth look at the iPhone 5S's interface and features see our iOS 8 review